Classic posologyr models

 covariates

-The names of every covariate defined in ppk_model
+The names of every covariate defined in ppk_model, in a

 character vector.